AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 >[!NOTE]
 >
 >The credentials panel is not automatically available to all users.
-Ss the credentials panel allows for a connection to a third-party open client, it can present a security risk in certain situations.
+As the credentials panel allows for a connection to a third-party open client, it can present a security risk in certain situations.
 Please contact your Adobe account team to request the [!UICONTROL Credentials] tab to be included in the Query Service workspace should you require it.
 If requested, this change is organization wide and is conducted by Adobe's engineering team.
-It is not a setting controlled by users.

->[!NOTE]
->
->You can contact your Adobe account team to request the removal of the [!UICONTROL Credentials] tab from the Query Service workspace.
-For users in the Financial Service Industry, this removal of the [!UICONTROL Credentials] tab can eliminate the risk of financial data leak as it blocks access to queries via third-party open-source clients.<br>If requested, this change is organization wide and is conducted by Adobe's engineering team.
 It is not a setting controlled by users.

 ## Expiring credentials {#expiring-credentials}